alexirpan/alexirpan.github.io/_posts/2019-01-29-alphastar-part2.markdown

 Predictions
 ------------------------------------------------------------------------------

+In 2016, shortly after the AlphaGo vs Lee Sedol match, I got into a conversation with someone about AGI timelines.
+(Because, of course, whenever ML does something new, some people will immediately debate what it means for AGI.)
+They thought AGI was happening very soon.
+I thought it wasn't, and as an exercise they asked what would change my mind.

+I told them that given that DeepMind was working on StarCraft II, if they beat a pro player within a year, I'd have to seriously revise my assumptions on the pace of ML progress.
+I thought it would take five to ten years.

+The first win in the AlphaGo vs Lee Sedol match was on March 9, 2016, and the MaNa match was announced January 24, 2019.
+It took DeepMind just shy of three years to do it.

+The last time I took an AI predictions questionnaire, it only asked about moonshot AI projects.
+Accordingly, almost all of my guesses were at least 10 years in the future.
+None of what they asked has happened yet, so it's unclear to me if I'm poorly calibrated on moonshots or not - I won't be able to know for sure until 10 years have passed!

+This is probably why people don't like debating with futurists who only make long-term predictions.
+Luckily, I don't deal with people like that very often.

+To try to avoid this problem with AlphaStar, let me make some one-year predictions.

+**If no restrictions are added besides no global camera, I think within a year AlphaStar will be able to beat any pro, in any matchup, on any set of maps in a best-of-five series.**

-The results trained so far were only on a single map and a single PvP match.
+So far, AlphaStar only uses a single map and a single PvP match.
 I see no reason why a similar technique wouldn't generalize to other maps or races if given more time.
-The [Reddit AMA](https://www.reddit.com/r/MachineLearning/comments/ajgzoc/we_are_oriol_vinyals_and_david_silver_from/eexs0pd/) says that AlphaStar already does okay on maps it wasn't trained on, suggesting the model has learned some core, generalizable features of StarCraft.
-It seems natural that it could learn more.
+The [Reddit AMA](https://www.reddit.com/r/MachineLearning/comments/ajgzoc/we_are_oriol_vinyals_and_david_silver_from/eexs0pd/) says that AlphaStar already does okay on maps it wasn't trained on, suggesting the model can learn core, generalizable features of StarCraft.

+Other races are also definitively on DeepMind's roadmap.
 I've read some theories that claimed DeepMind started at Terran, but moved to Protoss because their agents would keep lifting up their buildings early on in training.
-That seems like a tricky problem that's entirely fixable.
+That could be tricky, but doesn't sound impossible.

+The final showmatch against MaNa did expose a weakness where AlphaStar didn't know how to deal with drops, wasting time moving its army back and forth across the map.
+Now that this problem is a known quantity, I expect it to get resolved by the next showmatch.

+If restrictions are added to make AlphaStar's gameplay look more human, I'm less certain what will happen.
+It would depend on what the added restrictions were.
+The most likely restriction is one on burst APM.
+Let's say a cap of 700 burst APM, as that seems roughly in line with MaNa's numbers. **If a 700 burst APM restriction is added, it's less likely AlphaStar will be that good in a year, but it's still at least over 50%**.
+My suspicion is that existing strategies will falter with tighter APM limits.
+I also suspect that with enough time, population-based training will find strategies that are still effective.

 One thing a few friends have mentioned is that they'd like to see extended games of a single AlphaStar agent against a pro, rather than picking a different agent every game.
 This would test whether a pro can quickly learn to exploit that agent, and whether the agent adapts its strategy based on its opponent's strategy.
-I'd like to see this too, but it seems like a strictly harder problem than the current ensemble method, and I don't see reasons for DeepMind to switch off the ensemble.
+I'd like to see this too, but it seems like a strictly harder problem than using a different agent from the ensemble for each game, and I don't see reasons for DeepMind to switch off the ensemble.
+I predict we won't see any changes on this front.

-If no further restrictions are added to AlphaStar, I think within a year they'll be able to beat any pro, in any matchup, on any set of maps in a best-of-five series.
-If restrictions are added to make AlphaStar's gameplay look more human, it's less certain, it would depend on what those restrictions were.
 Overall, nothing I saw made me believe we've seen the limit of what AlphaStar can do.

 *Thanks to the following people for reading drafts of this post:
 Tom Brown,